 We help agile teams identify the added value collaboration in their work and design meetings and other practices that support this in their environment.

 Most managerial and professional people in our client organisations are not dedicated to a single team or project.
 They work on average on four different teams at the same time, (the opposite of the strict agile methodology insistence on dedicated face to face teams),their colleagues are in different locations and most communications is conducted through technology.
 Many work with teams that operate across time zones.
 They cannot join four stand-up meetings a day and certainly cannot be face to face for all of them.
 There is no convenient time for a global team meeting where members are spread around the world.

 The challenge of delivering these coordination meeting live is significant.
-We help agile teams identify what relevant information they need to share and how this can best be delivered through technology and by using tools such as WebEx or Skype for business or through “pull” communication methods where information is made available but not “pushed” live.
+We help agile teams identify what relevant information they need to share and how this can best be delivered through technology and by using tools such as WebEx or MS Teams or through “pull” communication methods where information is made available but not “pushed” live.